 This would be true if you buy the house to stay in it.

-Allow me to explain this.
-With the rental money you collect, you don't have to pay RM2,500 every month towards your monthly instalment.
+Allow me to explain further.
+With the rental money you collect, you don't have to pay RM2,500 every month towards your monthly installments.
 You'll only have to cover costs like taxes, annual repairs, and insurance.
-This may come up to just over RM1,000 every month.
+This may come up to just over RM1,400 every month.

-With the interest bearing investment on the other hand, you're putting aside a fixed RM2,500 every month which is higher than the RM1,000 per month on the house.
-Your capital is therefore higher and this reduces your yield.
+With the interest bearing investment on the other hand, you're putting aside a fixed RM2,500 every month which is higher than the RM1,400 per month on the house.
+Your capital invested with the interest bearing instrument is therefore higher and your yield is reduced although your total money saved is more.

 So property investment can give you great returns but as you can see above, you can easily create the capital for it by leveraging compound interest in an investment instrument.
 If you start on it today, you could even buy a house in 15 years without a mortgage and still have the security of living in your own house near retirement.

-This now leads us to the next important question.
+This eads us to the next important question.
 How can you kick-start a plan that generates a lot of money so you can buy a house with the best deal?

 Determine what is the price of the house you can afford now.
 This would largely depend on how much you can pay in monthly mortgage instalments.
 Let's assume together with your spouse, you can afford to pay RM3,500 in monthly instalments.